Jajai01/First_Year_Workspace/README.md

 # First_Year_Workspace
-This repository is made for all the programming activities that I have created this academic school year.
+This repository is made to keep all the programming activities that I have created for this academic school year 2023-2024.